elaintarha/herkkujemma/README.md

 ### Prerequisites

-Working node.js, npm and mongodb (local or remote) installations An Auth0 (free) account is required for access control mechanism.
+Working node.js, npm and mongodb (local or remote) installations.
+An Auth0 (free) account is required for access control mechanism.

 ```
 See README-AUTH.MD for configuring Auth0 via their web interface.